 Provided for drilling permit fee per well, filing fee and application fee per well status determination at current rates; and created the Oil and Gas Board Special Fund, into which all fees are deposited.

-Provided the fee for fracturing a coal group and distribution of proceeds therefrom retroactive to September 1, 2001.
+Provided a fee of up to \$250 for fracturing a coal group and the distribution of proceeds therefrom retroactive to September 1, 2001.